aspnetcs/Out-of-Sample-Extension/README.md

 # run.m

-please run this script in order to re-prodice all examples from the paper
+1) please run this script in order to re-prodice all examples from the paper.
+2) You may download the MNIST dateset at this link http://yann.lecun.com/exdb/mnist/